- 8 assessment tools were tested over two pilots.

 - We held the pilots to test how we will implement independent assessments.

-- We’ll be restarting the second pilot soon, to continue testing how we will implement independent assessments.
+- We restarted the second pilot in October 2020, to continue testing how we will implement independent assessments.

 We know independent assessments are a big change for participants.
-That’s why we’re releasing what we’ve learnt from the independent assessment pilots.
+That’s why we released what we’ve learnt from the independent assessment pilots.
 We are committed to sharing the information and evidence we’ve collected on independent assessments, to demonstrate how they will benefit new and existing participants.

 We ran the pilots to test how we would implement independent assessments, as well as the types of assessment tools we’d use.

 You can read the independent assessment pilot learnings and ongoing evaluation plan (DOCX 377KB)

 We also want to be open and transparent about any areas of independent assessments that need further focus before independent assessments are introduced.

 Why did we do the independent assessment pilots?

 The NDIS is an insurance-based Scheme, which invests in people with disability early, to improve their outcomes later in life.